 The purposes of the Region IX Southern California Education and Research Center are to:

-- proliferate occupational health and safety activity through outreach to regional institutions and organizations
+- Expand occupational health and safety activity through outreach to regional institutions and organizations

-- facilitate marshaling of community resources to address and solve occupational health and safety problems
+- Facilitate assemblence of community resources to address and solve occupational health and safety problems